Dose Estimates and Other Compendia

 As part of its mission to disseminate the most accurate dose estimates and models, the Oak Ridge Institute for Science and Education (ORISE) has made available several compendia of dose information.

 To view these files, you will need the Adobe Reader, which can be downloaded free from the Adobe website.

-- Rapid Internal and External Dose Magnitude Estimation (PDF)
+- Early Internal and External Dose Magnitude Estimation (PDF)

 This article addresses methods that can be used to rapidly estimate internal and external radiation dose magnitudes that can be used to help guide early medical management.
 Included are quick reference tables and examples of how to apply the mathematical formulas.

 - A compendium of dose estimates for many radiopharmaceuticals (PDF)

 - A compendium of dose estimates for many radiopharmaceuticals for children (PDF)

 - A compendium of dose estimates for many radiopharmaceuticals for pregnant women (PDF)

 This compendium includes many compounds often administered to women of childbearing years, and employs, where available, information on the placental crossover of radiopharmaceuticals.

 - Nuclear medicine guidelines for breastfeeding mothers (PDF)